Cecily Strong: Other work

 Strong was the featured entertainer at the 2015 White House Correspondents' Association dinner.
 She took digs at the various news organizations in attendance, politicians of all persuasions, and President Obama.
 She also took shots at the U.S. Secret Service, host location the Washington Hilton, Brian Williams, Sarah Koenig and the state of Indiana.

 In 2016, she appeared in a commercial for Old Navy, alongside other SNL cast members Nasim Pedrad and Jay Pharoah.
 That year, Strong also joined the climate change documentary show Years of Living Dangerously as a celebrity correspondent.
 In 2016, she guest starred as Samantha Stevens in TBS's Angie Tribeca and Catherine Hobart in Fox's Scream Queens.
 She has appeared in a series of commercials for Triscuit since 2017.
 Starting in 2020 she starred in a series of Prego Spaghetti sauce commercials and in 2022 she was in several Verizon commercials featuring Apple+ TV with several co-stars including Adam Scott and Julian Edelman.

 Her first book, a memoir titled This Will All Be Over Soon, was published on August 10, 2021.
 The book addresses "the challenges of beginning a relationship during the pandemic; the pain of losing family and friends; the pivotal events of her life that shaped her; and the importance of gratitude for each passing day."
 It developed from an essay she wrote about grieving the loss of her cousin Owen to brain cancer in the middle of the COVID-19 pandemic that was first published on Vulture.com in 2020.

 In 2021, Strong appeared in HBO Max's six-part comedy series That Damn Michael Che, featuring SNL castmate Michael Che.
 The same year, she starred in, and was a producer for, Schmigadoon!, a musical parody series on Apple TV+.
 Developed by Cinco Paul and Ken Daurio, and produced by SNL's Lorne Michaels, the series centers on a couple (played by Strong and Keegan-Michael Key) stuck in a 1940s studio musical town until they find "true love".

 Strong made her New York stage debut in an Off Broadway revival of Jane Wagner's one-woman play The Search for Signs of Intelligent Life in the Universe, which starred Lily Tomlin in 1985.
 Directed by Leigh Silverman, the show opened at The Shed on January 11, 2022.

-It was then announced in December 2023, that Strong would co-star in the off Broadway play Brooklyn Laundry, which opened at the New York Center on February 28, 2024.
+Strong co-starred in the off Broadway play Brooklyn Laundry, which opened at the New York Center on February 28, 2024.
+She had a small part in the 2025 film Zootopia 2 as Judith, a young arctic shrew.

+Strong co-starred in an off-Broadway revival of What Happened Was..., which opened at the Minetta Lane Theatre on April 14, 2026.

 Personal life

 In March 2024, Strong revealed that she was engaged to her partner John MacGregor.

 In November 2024, Strong announced on her Instagram page that she was pregnant with her first child, a girl, through in vitro fertilization.
-The post also encouraged her followers to vote against Republican presidential nominee Donald Trump in the 2024 United States presidential election.
 She gave birth the following April.